 Dr. F.H.
 Wigmore Regional Hospital

-Duties may include: Watering, feed, transplant plants, weed plant beds, trim/prune plants as required, maintain tidiness in garden area.
+Duties may include: Planting flowers, watering, transplanting plants, weeding, trimming/pruning plants as required, and maintaining the tidiness of the garden area.

 Gift Shop Volunteers contribute to a facility’s healing culture and provide a service to patients, staff and the public in order to raise funds to purchase equipment.